 Industrial unrest due to this mismatch of expectations and believes is quite common.
-In India agitations in Maruti, Honda etc in recent past were example of this approach.
+In India agitations in Maruti, Honda etc in the recent past were examples of this approach.

-In ethnocentric approach most of the major decision making is centralised with parent company.
-This is more in case of management of Human Resources.
-The top management in host countries is also posted from the parent company so that the culture of unit remains in line with the parent country.
+In ethnocentric approach, most of the major decision making is centralised with the parent company.
+This is more in the case of management of Human Resources.
+The top management in host countries is also posted from the parent company so that the culture of the unit remains in line with the parent country.

-The approach and practices of parent country are not necessarily considered the best.
-There has to be a fit between management approach and the culture of host country.
-Therefore feelings, attitude, norms, beliefs and societal acceptance of right and wrong of host country should have influence on the practices of parent country.
+The approach and practices of the parent country are not necessarily considered the best.
+There has to be a fit between the management approach and the culture of the host country.
+Therefore feelings, attitudes, norms, beliefs and societal acceptance of right and wrong of the host country should have an influence on the practices of parent country.

 To implement such a strategy they need local knowledge and indepth understanding of the way of working in that country.
 They have to align their management style to suit the local culture and aspirations of the people in that country.

-In this approach organisation have local people are recruited at senior positions.
+In this approach, organisations have local people are recruited at senior positions.
 There are very few Parent country nationals.
 The decision making is highly decentralised and local management takes all decisions.
-Apart from broad policies which are framed by the corporate at Parent country all operational policies are decided at local level.
+Apart from broad policies which are framed by the corporate at Parent country, all operational policies are decided at a local level.

 In case of Management of Human Resources as well, the policies including compensation are decided locally.
-The guiding principles of culture like Values are driven from the corporate office in Parent country, generally all other policies are framed locally keeping in view the practices in that country.
+The guiding principles of culture like Values are driven from the corporate office in the Parent country, generally, all other policies are framed locally keeping in view the practices in that country.

 Further these units become highly localised and empowered hence their connect with the corporate becomes loose over the years.
 At time they come out of the parent company and become purely locally owned subsidiary.